 Management consultants need to have:

-- specialist knowledge of the field in which they work
+- specialist knowledge of the field they work in, such as commerce or law

 - knowledge of relevant laws

 - interviewing and research skills

 - management and leadership skills

 - presentation skills.

 - usually work regular business hours, but may also work evenings and weekends

 - often travel to meet and work with clients.

 What's the job really like?